alvarosanz/nastranpy/README.rst

 nastranpy
 *********

-A library to interact with nastran models.
+A library to interact with nastran models and results.

 Requirements
 ============